Head out of Perth to find an adorable quokka, or to sip an ale that’s spent time quietly ageing beneath a monastery.

 You don't have to look hard to find the focal point at Busselton, 222 kilometres (138 miles) south of Perth.
 Everything here revolves around the 1.8 kilometre (1.1 mile) long jetty.
 It's the world's longest wooden pier.
 Stroll along the jetty or take the cute, red, 50-seat train to the end, where there's an underwater observatory, accessed via a spiral stairway.
 As you wander along the jetty, keep an eye out for dolphins frolicking in Geographe Bay.
 From September to early December migrating whales also use the bay to rest and nurse their young.

 The stunning limestone formations known as the Pinnacles are near Cervantes on the Turquoise Coast, 250 kilometres (155 miles) north of Perth.
 A crayfishing town, Cervantes is the gateway to Nambung National Park, which contains the Pinnacles Loop – a four kilometre (2.5 mile) road that can be driven or walked in about an hour.
 The Pinnacles Desert contains thousands of striking limestone pillars set against shifting golden sands.
-Visit at dawn or dusk to see the shadows cast by the unusual formations.
 You might also see wild emus stalking among the spires.
 The park, with its otherworldly landscape, can be visited all year round, but there's a bonus in spring, when the wildflowers and wattles are in bloom.
+Visit at dawn to see the shadows cast by the unusual formations, or experience the eerie landscape at sunset, when the colours change with the moving sun.
+Don’t forget to look up to see a stunning view of the Milky Way and Western Australia’s star-filled sky.

 Fremantle (known to locals as Freo), on Perth’s southern fringes, is a vibrant waterfront city with great beers, alfresco food and intriguing history.
 Try the craft brews on tap at the landmark heritage pub-brewery, The Sail & Anchor, located along a section of South Terrace known as the Cappuccino Strip.
 This area is also home to the Fremantle Markets, open Friday to Sunday.
 At Fremantle Prison YHA, bunk down for the night in a former prison cell or in one of the Victorian-style guards cottages.